CybErr404/pokemon-gaming/README.md

 **WELCOME TO THE PROBABILITY AND APPLIED STATISTICS PROJECT 1 REPOSITORY!**
 This repository contains documentation, code, Excel sheet data, calculations and graphs, formulas, and other written works needed for Probability and Applied Statistics at Stockton University.
-All code (minus the Chimchar class and a small part of the Rare Candy Monte Carlo) and papers have been written by me, Mia, and everything has been created for Project 1 which is the first project of the spring 2024 semester.
+All code (minus the Chimchar class and a small part of the Rare Candy Monte Carlo) and papers have been written by me, Mia, and everything has been created for Project 1 which is the first project of the spring 2024 semester class Probability and Applied Statistics.

 **Contributors / people who helped me with this repository:**